bids-standard/bids-specification/src/common-principles.md

     Therefore, from an Open Science perspective, it is RECOMMENDED to share the source data whenever it is possible.

     However, more stringent sharing limitations may apply to the source data than those applicable to the raw data.
-    For example, human data almost always requires anonymization before they can be redistributed, or the subjects' consent form did not explicitly stated that the source files would be shared after anonymization.
+    For example, human data almost always requires anonymization before they can be redistributed,
+    or the subjects' consent form did not explicitly state that the source files would be shared after anonymization.
     Further examples in which sharing source data may not be possible include original data formats that are not redistributable as per the acquisition device's license.

-    As for raw data, all regulatory, ethical, and legal aspects SHOULD be carefully considered before sharing data through the `sourcedata/` folder mechanism.
+    As for raw data, all regulatory, ethical, and legal aspects SHOULD be carefully considered before sharing data
+    through the `sourcedata/` directory mechanism.
     In the case of source data, these aspects are likely more stringent.

 ### Storage of derived datasets